mroshaw/mroshaw.github.io/Subnautica2/exploringgamefiles.md

 Expand "Subnautica > Content" and you'll start to see some of the content and components that make up the game.

-Blueprints are UE components that encapsulate game logic, acting like a high level equivalent of code.